jkstovall/OklahomaLakesPhytoAnalysis/README.md

 Total_BV: total biovolume of the sample (mm^3/L)
 Richness: genus richness (total number of unique taxa observed in the sample)
 Shannon_Diversity: Shannon Diversity Index

+Lake_Names.csv ---> This CSV file contains a list of the specific lake names used for the Lakes of Oklahoma database search query

 Stovall et al. OWRB Analysis.rmd --> This R Markdown file includes all of the code used to perform the statistical analyses and produce the figures for Stovall et al. "Regional and local drivers of phytoplankton community composition and biodiversity in Oklahoma lakes".